-Mcor 3D printers are the best choice for concept modeling, packing design and ergonomics testing due to the staggering low cost of materials – just 10%-20% of any other 3D printing technology.
-Mcor 3D printers are the only ones to use ordinary business paper as the build material, so you can iterate your designs early and often, focusing your attention on the design, unhindered by costs.
+- Mcor 3D printers are the best choice for concept modeling, packing design and ergonomics testing due to the staggering low cost of materials, so you can iterate your designs early and often, focusing your attention on the design, unhindered by costs.

 Full Color Unleashes New Possibilities

-With Mcor, there’s no need to spend precious time and money painstakingly painting parts to imitate the end product.
-The full, accurate-color, realistic 3D printing capability of Mcor 3D printers makes them ideal for presentation models, facilitating communication with colleagues and clients; solar, temperature and finite element analysis (FEA) to identify and prevent design flaws earlier; sales and marketing to bring lifelike replicas of products to meetings, tradeshows, focus groups, and to photograph for marketing campaigns before the final product is available.
+- No need to spend precious time and money painstakingly painting parts to imitate the end product.
+The photorealistic color 3D printing capability of Mcor 3D printers makes them ideal for presentation models, facilitating communication with colleagues and clients; solar, temperature and finite element analysis (FEA) to identify and prevent design flaws earlier; sales and marketing to bring lifelike replicas of products to meetings, tradeshows, focus groups, and to photograph for marketing campaigns before the final product is available.

 Low-Cost Investment and Sand Casting, Patterns and Moulds